Project overview

 Activate now ---> QR code

-Activate later ---> Sales journey
+Activate later ---> Continue their journey to plan page

 QR code screen - web handoff to create the customer account